-The University calendar preceding the index of this catalog gives the opening date of the hall.
-You should not arrive on campus before the time specified unless special permission is granted by the Director of Housing.
-During official school breaks residence halls must be vacated by the time specified in the calendar.
+The University calendar preceding the index of this catalog provides the opening date of residence halls.
+Students should not arrive on campus before the time specified unless special permission is granted by the Director of Residence Life.
+During official school breaks, residence halls must be vacated by the time specified in the calendar.